bonjourmalware/melody/docs/docs/quickstart.md

 ### Firewall
 Don't forget to check your firewall to ensure you're not blocking packets from reaching the sensor.

+!!!
+Tip
+    You might want to disengage your hosting provider DDoS protection.

 ### Build from source